A single-ply membrane installation on a low-slope roof with cover board below and three roofers preparing material.

 Low-slope roofs drain water much more slowly than steep-slope roofs, so their coverings must be waterproof rather than water-shedding.
 Single-ply membranes create this waterproof layer by sealing reinforced sheets together at their seams, creating a continuous sheet over the roof.

 Single-ply membranes are the most common type of roof covering for low-slope commercial buildings.
-Unlike traditional low-slope systems such as built-up roofing or modified bitumen, which rely on multiple layers of asphalt and reinforcement, single-ply systems use one reinforced membrane layer as the primary waterproofing surface.
+Unlike traditional low-slope systems such as built-up roofing or modified bitumen, which rely on multiple layers, single-ply systems use one reinforced membrane layer as the primary waterproofing surface.

 Common types of single-ply membranes include TPO, PVC, and EPDM.